Skip to main content

 Sending Custom Messages

-Custom message types can be sent directly using the methods for sending built-in message types.
-Please choose the appropriate core class and method based on the SDK, business, and message type currently in use:
+Custom message types can be sent using the same methods as built-in message types.

 tip